datalab-industries/csd-optimade/README.md

 To build the container from scratch, you need both a time-limited CSD installer download link (`CSD_INSTALLER_URL`), and your activation key (`CSD_ACTIVATION_KEY`).

+> [!NOTE]
+> As of January 2025, you can request your time-limited CSD installer link at https://www.ccdc.cam.ac.uk/support-and-resources/download-the-csd/.
+Once you receive the email, the `CSD_INSTALLER_URL` should be the one listed as "CSD Portfolio <version> Linux Online Installer (recommended, small download)".

 These should be stored in a `.env` file that is available both at build time and runtime.
 Note, managing these secrets requires a recent Docker version that includes Buildx.